 We prayed often as a family—over meals, over heavy burdens, and over moments we were full of joy and celebration.
 But we stopped being intentional with one-on-one time at night with them.
 I try to encourage all of my younger friends to make this a priority…seriously, until they leave your house!
 Even for those kids that might roll their eyes and act annoyed, I don’t believe they really are.

 Our kids need to hear our prayers—prayers of gratitude for the awesome gift of being parents to them, prayers of petition on their behalf, prayers of repentance when we, as their parents, mess up.
 If you have never prayed with your kids, please start.
 If you, like me, did it when they were little but have gotten out of the habit, please begin again.
 I’m grieved that we didn’t take every advantage we could to pray with them before they left for college.

 The Rewards of Parenting

 Today, I’m thankful that we have family email threads, family texting threads, and a family “Marco Polo” group (my latest/favorite app to help keep us connected—especially since it’s video and I get to see our grandkids on it!).
 We share prayer requests and crazy things that are happening in our corners of the world.
 I’m thankful for the culture and DNA of our family.
 While we are absolutely, 100% not perfect, with God’s wisdom and guidance, we did a few things well that helped created what we have today.
 We are #teamELFH, which represents the last names in our family.
-It was really cute when it was “ELF,” but last November, we added the “H,” an addition we all happily celebrated together!
+It was really cute when it was “ELF,” but recently, we added the “H,” an addition we all happily celebrated together!